- Who Can I Go to on Campus for Help?

-The Rec Center has a private changing and shower room that is open to transgender and other students.
+The Rec Center has a private changing and shower room that is open to trans and other students.
 The room is between the men's and women's locker rooms and has a lockable door (no key is required to gain access).
 Lockers are available immediately outside of the private changing room.

 Working with the Stonewall Center, the Rec Center developed the following policy, which is included in the Rec Center's Intramural Participant's Guide:

 "When an activity makes gender designation, individuals may participate in the activity based on their gender identity.
 If an individual's gender identity does not fit within the binary framework of man/woman or the person is in the process of transitioning to a different gender, participation in a particular gender designated activity will be handled on a case by case basis."
 The full intramural policy can be found here.

 Can Trans Students Participate in Intercollegiate (NCAA) Sports?